 “We had a perfect conspiracy with an alien race,” the sinister Cigarette Smoking Man, one of the chief proponents of the conspiracy, explains in season six of The X-Files.
 “Aliens who were coming to reclaim this planet and destroy all human life.
 Our job was to secretly prepare the way for their invasion.
 To create for them a slave race of human-alien hybrids.
 They were good plans, right plans.
 Kept secret for over fifty years, ever since the crash at Roswell.”

-“Ellens Air Base, the same base that we’re at right now, the same base that for some strange reason doesn’t appear on your US government map, is supposedly one of the six sites where parts from the wreckage were shipped,” Fox Mulder later explains to his FBI counterpart Dana Scully.
-While the Idaho locale is fictional within the realms of The X-Files, Carey and Schmitt have been able to construct a short list of possible destinations for the actual Roswell debris.
+“Ellens Air Base, the same base that we’re at right now, the same base that for some strange reason doesn’t appear on your U.S. government map, is supposedly one of the six sites where parts from the wreckage were shipped,” Fox Mulder explains to his FBI counterpart Dana Scully.
+While the Idaho locale is fictional within the realms of The X-Files, Carey and Schmitt put together a short list of possible destinations for the actual Roswell debris.

-Wright Air Field in Dayton, Ohio, has always been considered the primary location but Edwards Air Force Base, CIA headquarters in Langley, Area 51 in Nevada, and White Sands, New Mexico, are also mentioned by the authors.
+Wright Air Field in Dayton, Ohio, is considered the primary locale but Edwards Air Force Base, CIA headquarters in Langley, Area 51 in Nevada, and White Sands, New Mexico, are also mentioned by the authors.

-The following season, Fox Mulder insists that the World War II program known as the Philadelphia Experiment – a secret attempt to “render battleships invisible to radar” – continued long after the war and also utilized information recovered in New Mexico.
+The following season, Fox Mulder insists that the World War II program known as the Philadelphia Experiment – a secret attempt to “render battleships invisible to radar” – continued long after the war and also relied on wreckage recovered in New Mexico.

 “Less than nine months after the crash of a UFO at Roswell, the USS Eldridge did more than just hide from radar screens,” Mulder explains.
 “It disappeared altogether from the Philadelphia Naval Yard, only to reappear moments later, hundreds of miles away in Norfolk, Virginia.
 The physicists may have been trying to manipulate wormholes on Earth.
 Actual portals where matter interferes with time at a relatively decelerated or accelerated rate.”

-Thomas Carey and Donald Schmitt argue in Witness to Roswell that debris from the UFO were not the only items recovered in Roswell, as a small number of dead alien bodies – as well as one living specimen – were also discovered.
-The descriptions offered by those interviewed by the authors are eerily similar to the alien creatures seen on The X-Files.
+In Witness to Roswell, Thomas Carey and Donald Schmitt contend that debris from the UFO were not the only items recovered in Roswell, as a small number of dead alien bodies – as well as one living specimen – were also found.
+The descriptions given by those interviewed by the authors are eerily similar to the alien creatures seen on The X-Files.

 “The being’s head was proportionally larger than a human head,” Carey and Schmitt write.
 “The being had two large, round eyes, though one source did suggest the eyes were ‘Oriental or Mongoloid, deep-set and wide apart.’
 Its nose was vague, with only a slight protuberance.
 Its mouth was a small slit and opened into a slight cavity.
 The mouth apparently did not ‘function as a means of communication or as an orifice for food ingestion,’ and there were no teeth.
 The neck was thin, as was the torso.
 The arms were long and thin and the hands reached close to the knee.”